jspillers/char_test/README.md

 encodings and test the unknown string against them one by one until you get a valid encoding.
 Once the source encoding is establish you can then transcode to UTF-8 successfully.
 If all your anticipated encodings fail to get a valid match, then you can fall back to an encode without an explicit source set and just pass in the options so that unknown or invalid characters get tossed out or replaced rather than raising an encoding error.
+Example:
 ```ruby
   some_string.encode(Encoding::UTF_8, invalid: :replace, undef: replace)
 ```